MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/enhancing-server-instance-security.md

 The client services port is used for communication between the [!INCLUDE[server](../developer/includes/server.md)] and [!INCLUDE[webserver](../developer/includes/webserver.md)].
 By default, this port  is 7085.

-- Don't expose this port to external networks and limit communication to only between the [!INCLUDE[server](../developer/includes/server.md)] and [!INCLUDE[webserver](../developer/includes/webserver.md)].
+- Ensure that this port is blocked from external networks, allowing communication only between the [!INCLUDE[server](../developer/includes/server.md)] and [!INCLUDE[webserver](../developer/includes/webserver.md)].

-- When the [!INCLUDE[server](../developer/includes/server.md)] and [!INCLUDE[webserver](../developer/includes/webserver.md)] are on differencr machines, an inbound rule in Windows Firewall is required to allow communication on the port.
+- When the [!INCLUDE[server](../developer/includes/server.md)] and [!INCLUDE[webserver](../developer/includes/webserver.md)] are on different machines, an inbound rule in Windows Firewall is required to allow communication on the port.
 To improve security, limit access to this port to a specific subnet.
 One way is to use `netsh`, which is a command-line tool for configuring and monitoring Windows-based computers at a command prompt.
 The specific version of this command that you would use is `netsh firewall set portopening`.
 For example, the following command limits access to port 7085 to the specified addresses and subnets:

   ```
   netsh firewall set portopening protocol=TCP port=7085 scope=subnet addresses=LocalSubnet